aloretocornidez/579-project/code/external/readme.md

 # external directory

-This directory is used to host external libraries in the github.
+This directory is used for external libraries if we choose to use them.